Colourful Copenhagen

 Palads (which means Palace) is on this list because of its controversial exterior design.

-The cinema was painted in multiple pastel colours in 1989 and while people have mixed feelings about the look, it’s somehow a beloved building.
+The cinema was painted in multiple pastel colours in 1989, and while opinions on its look are divided, it has somehow become a beloved city landmark.

 Sankt Hans Gade